anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 which the cloud infrastructure platform software, virtual machines and containers run on.

+**Host Profile:** is another term for a Cloud Infrastructure Hardware Profile.

 **Huge pages:** Physical memory is partitioned and accessed using the basic page unit (in Linux default size of 4 KB).
 Hugepages, typically 2 MB and 1GB size, allows large amounts of memory to be utilised with